Immigration Lawyer Chicago/ Resources/ Know Your Rights/ Know Your Rights: How to Handle ICE Agents at Your Workplace

 If ICE shows up at your place of employment, don’t panic.
 Knowing your rights gives you power.
 Take a moment to gather your courage and face the situation with confidence.
 You’ve got this!

 Your office is a safe space, and immigration officers do not have the right to just barge in.
 They need permission from a judge or your employer to go beyond the lobby or public areas.
 So, if ICE agents ask to explore your office back room or employee break room, remind them that they need a search warrant signed by a judge or your employer’s permission to proceed.
+Consulting a deportation lawyer can help you better understand your rights in these situations.

 If you feel nervous when immigration officers show up at work, it’s normal.
 But remember, you have options.
 If you feel overwhelmed and need some space, take a deep breath and head towards the exit.
 However, before you leave, politely ask if you’re free to go.
 If the agent says no, don’t rush out—that might raise unnecessary flags.
 Wait calmly and follow their instructions.